 DHS, in coordination with its interagency partners, Fusion Center Directors, and other fusion center stakeholders, manages the Fusion Center Performance Program (FCPP), which is designed to evaluate the capability and performance of the National Network of Fusion Centers (National Network).
 A major component of the FCPP is the annual Fusion Center Assessment (Assessment).

-The primary goal of the Assessment is to collect data to:
+The primary goal of the Assessment is to collect objective data to:

-- Identify, assess, and monitor capability development within fusion centers; and
+- Identify, assess, and monitor capability and performance development within fusion centers; and

 - Define opportunities to improve the quality and effectiveness of federal government support to fusion centers.

 The Assessment measures National Network implementation of the four Critical Operational Capabilities (COCs), which together are the foundation of the fusion process, and the four Enabling Capabilities (ECs), which are key enablers of the fusion process.
 The Assessment also collects performance data that reflect the key outputs and outcomes that the National Network achieves through the implementation of the fusion process.
 Taken together, the capability attributes and performance measures evaluated through the Assessment process and through other elements of the FCPP provide a comprehensive picture of the National Network in action and help guide federal, state, local, tribal and territorial partners in investing in those areas with the greatest potential benefit to the entire homeland security community.